Showing all 8 results

 Awesome early pink slicer tomato from Quebec.
 Being from another short season climate it is perfect for the Pacific Northwest.
 6-8 oz pink globe fruit, excellent flavor and yields.
 Blemish free and good firmness make it great for market.
 The tall determinate bushes are easily caged or staked with a Florida weave trellis.
 Bred by Roger Doucet in 1975 at the Station Provinciale de Recherches Agricole in St. Hyacinthe, Quebec, Canada.

 Solanum lycopersicum.
 65 – 70 days.
 Indet.

 Early, very round, medium-sized pink fruit.
-Excellent, juicy, & flavorful.
-Thin skin is blemish free & tender.
+Excellent, juicy, and flavorful.
+Thin skin is blemish free and tender.
 It is very delicious picked ripe from the vine.
 A little like Rose de Berne, the vibrant pink fruit are captivating to look at.
 Given to the Seed Ambassadors Project in 2007 by Gerhard Bohl, a seed steward in Germany.

 Tomato, Siberian Giant Pink (Organic)$3.25–$12.00